szgula/UofG_Robotics_TDP/docs/Ros_Methodology/Architecture.md

 The project was divided into four nodes:
 1. ___Game Master___ is the game wrapper responsible for game initialisation, checking game rules, counting the goals and keep track of the game time.
    Last but not least, this node is a proxy between teams nodes and the simulator.
 2. ___Simulator___ - is a physics simulation engine that replaces the real world and robots.
-It takes all robots actions and provides discrete-time update of the whole environment.
+It takes all robots actions and provides a discrete-time update of the whole environment.
 3. ___Team 0___ - is a team 0 logic layer that outputs the actions for specific robots.
 4. ___Team 1___ - a similar node to the previous, but for team 1.